 General description

-The engine cooling system maintains the engine temperature at an efficient level in all engine operating modes.
+The engine cooling system ensures that the engine temperature is maintained at an efficient level in all engine operating modes.

 When the engine is cold, the cooling system cools the engine slowly or not at all.
 This slow cooling allows the engine to warm up quickly.

-The cooling system includes the radiator and recirculation subsystem, cooling fans, thermostat and housing, water pump and water pump drive belt.
-The timing belt drives the water pump.
+The cooling system includes a radiator and recirculation subsystem, cooling fans, thermostat and housing, water pump and water pump drive belt.
+The timing belt rotates the water pump.

 For the cooling system to function, all components must work properly.
-The water pump draws coolant from the radiator.
-Coolant circulates through water jackets in the cylinder block, intake manifold and cylinder head.
-When the coolant temperature reaches the operating temperature of the thermostat, the thermostat opens.
-The coolant then returns to the radiator where it cools.
-The system directs some of the coolant through the hoses to the heater heat exchanger.
-This ensures heating and defrosting.
-The expansion tank is connected to a radiator to receive coolant displaced by high temperatures.
+The water pump sucks coolant from the radiator.
+The coolant circulates through water jackets in the engine block, intake manifold, and cylinder head.
+When the coolant temperature reaches the thermostat's operating temperature, the thermostat opens.
+The coolant then returns to the radiator where it is cooled.
+The system directs some of the coolant through hoses to the heater core.
+This provides heating and defrosting.
+The expansion tank is connected to the radiator to receive the coolant displaced by the high temperature.

 The expansion tank ensures the correct coolant level.

-The cooling system of this engine does not have a radiator cap or filler pipe.
-Coolant is added to the system through the expansion tank.
+The cooling system of this engine does not have a radiator cap or filler neck.
+Coolant is added to the system through an expansion tank.

 Radiator

-This car has an aluminum plate-pipe radiator with lightweight design.
-Plastic tanks are installed on the right and left side of the radiator heat exchanger.
+This car has an aluminum radiator with a light-weight plate pipe.
+Plastic tanks are installed on the right and left sides of the radiator heat exchanger.

-On vehicles with an automatic transaxle, the transmission fluid cooling lines run through the left radiator tank.
-The drain plug is on this radiator.
-To empty the cooling system, open the drain plug.
+On vehicles with an automatic transmission with a final drive assembly, the transmission fluid cooling lines pass through the left radiator tank.
+The drain plug is located on this radiator.
+To drain the cooling system, open the drain plug.

 Expansion tank

-The expansion tank is a plastic container similar to the windshield washer reservoir.
+The expansion tank is a plastic container similar to a windshield washer reservoir.

-The expansion tank is connected to the radiator by a hose, and the engine cooling system is connected to another hose.
-When the vehicle is running, the engine coolant heats up and expands.
+The expansion tank is connected to the radiator by a hose, and the engine cooling system by another hose.
+When the car is running, the engine coolant heats up and expands.
 Some of the engine coolant displaced by this expansion flows from the radiator and engine into the expansion tank.
-The air in the radiator and engine is forced out into the expansion tank.
+Air in the radiator and engine is forced into the expansion tank.

-When the engine is stopped, the coolant cools and contracts.
-The displaced engine coolant is returned back to the radiator and engine.
-This maintains the correct level of coolant in the radiator and increases cooling efficiency.
+After the engine is stopped, the coolant cools and compresses.
+The displaced engine coolant flows back into the radiator and engine.
+This maintains the required coolant level in the radiator and increases cooling efficiency.

 Set the coolant level between the MIN and MAX marks on the expansion tank when the system is cold.